IBM/number-crunching-python-tutorial/0-INSTALL.md

     * Fedora: `sudo dnf install git`.
 1. Choose **Sign in to you GitHub Enterprise Server** and fill the text box with <https://github.ibm.com>.
 1. Click the **Sign in with your browser** button, and **Authorize** the application in the new window.
-    * *Notes to Windows users*: In case Firefox cannot handle the operation, copy and paste the URL into Internet Explorer.
+    * *Note to Windows users*: In case Firefox cannot handle the operation, copy and paste the URL into Internet Explorer.
 1. Define your Git identification credentials
     * macOS and Windows: Under **Preferences / Options**, go to the **Git** tab and fill in your **Name** and **Email** address.
     * Fedora: Open a terminal and enter